Job Loss and Bankruptcy

 Hold out as long as you can.
 See a bankruptcy specialist to make a plan.
 But, you might want to old off as long as you can, ideally until you income is replaced, before you file.
 That way you can wipe out all the debt you have in your bankruptcy.

-Can I file chapter 7 if I am unemployed?
+Can I File Chapter 7 if I Am Unemployed?

 In several cases I have filed, we did reaffirm debts for clients who were not employed at the time.
-We explained to the court that a family member, fiancee, or parent, would help pay the debt until the client got employed, and that we did expect to be employed soon.
+We explained to the court that a family member, fiancée, or parent, would help pay the debt until the client got employed, and that we did expect to be employed soon.
 So, even if you are unemployed, there may still be a way to reaffirm debts you need to keep.

-Can I file chapter 13 if I am unemployed?
+Can I File Chapter 13 if I Am Unemployed?

 Yes, you can!.
 One of the requirements of chapter 13 is that you have regular income to fund a plan.
 If you are receiving unemployment, this can be counted as regular income.
 Also, family assistance can be counted too.
 I have filed a number of chapter 13 cases where we expected to get a job soon, and we got the trustee to agree to a plan funded, temporarily, by unemployment and funds from family.
+Job loss and bankruptcy in chapter 13 can be a real life-saver.

 Job loss soon turns into an emergency.
 The sooner you have a plan, the more confident you’ll be of getting through, and recovering.
 I’ve helped thousands of people through job loss, unemployment, and successfully recovered through bankruptcy.
 The sooner you have a plan, the better off you’ll be.
+Job loss and bankruptcy to pick you up after job loss is what you need, sometimes.